We get asked so many questions! The most frequently asked ones fall into the following categories:

-- The $3 student green fee, a student-led initiative which was passed in 2009 with overwhelming student support, is used to help fund the Office of Sustainability, student internships in the Office, a campus sustainability grants program, and new initiatives on campus.
-The green fee covers nearly 2/3 of the overall Office of Sustainability budget.
-The remainder of the budget is supported by the UGA Facilities Management Division and the Odum School of Ecology.
+The $3 student green fee, a student-led initiative which was passed in 2009 with overwhelming student support, is used to help fund the Office of Sustainability, student internships in the Office, a campus sustainability grants program, and new initiatives on campus.
+The green fee covers about half of the overall Office of Sustainability budget.
+The remainder of the budget is supported by the UGA Facilities Management Division.

 Who pays the Green Fee?

-How can I apply to intern in the Office of Sustainability?
+How can I apply to be an intern in the Office of Sustainability?